Astor Trust Company: Astor Trust Company building

 In 1915, the Oceanic Investment Company announced the construction of a new building at the southeast corner of Fifth Avenue and 42nd Street to replace a commercial building built by the Pottier & Stymus Company c.
 1884 (which itself replaced the House of Mansions, which had been built in 1856 by Alexander J. Davis).
 The new building was named after the Astor Trust Company who was the new building's primary tenant after they took a 21-year lease and agreed to move from their existing offices at 389 Fifth Avenue (and 36th Street) into the new building upon its completion in 1917.
 Astor's old office was then occupied by the American Red Cross.
 In the new building:

 "The ground floor will be devoted to stores, while the Astor Trust Company, now at Fifth Avenue and Thirty-sixth Street, will occupy the first, second, and third floors, also using the basement for safe deposit vaults.
 The main banking rooms, while occupying three floors, will be arranged as a single floor, with the ceiling rising thirty-five feet above the main banking room.
 Three lofty arched windows will overlook Fifth Avenue from the banking floor."

-The building was designed by architect Ernest Flagg, who was known for designing the Thomas Cook building at 565 Fifth Avenue.
+The building was designed by architect Montague Flagg (1883–1924), who was known for designing the Thomas Cook building at 565 Fifth Avenue.
 The Astor Trust Company building was eventually renamed the Bankers' Trust building, which stands to this day.

 In 1919, Bankers Trust acquired its second uptown location at the northwest corner of Madison Avenue and 57th Street from the Union Trust Company and expanded its main location at 14 Wall Street and Nassau Street by acquiring the property adjacent to their headquarters (which was completed in 1912) from William Waldorf Astor, Baron Astor, for approximately $1,750,000.